 Researchers have completed a phase 3 clinical trial (VALOR) for people with ALS with SOD1 mutations.
 The initial readout of results was presented on October 17 at the 2021 American Neurological Association (ANA) virtual meeting.
 Read Biogen's news release here and statement here.
 The ALS Association released this statement in response.
 Biogen has since released data from a longer term follow-up analysis that suggest some clinical benefits – see press release here.
+On July 26, the FDA accepted Biogen’s New Drug Application and granted priority review.
+Read Biogen's news release here.

 For more information about the drug development approval process, read more here.